Previous Post: Canoeing The Steel – Day 7 – Meandering Our Way To Santoy

 Any clearing and marking by other trippers will make the Steel portages that much easier to handle for those that pass through after them.
 Even the bit of tape we put up seemed to make a difference to the two groups of trippers that followed up later that week.
 And we thought we were the only ones on the river!
 (I have since upgraded the cheap pseudo prospectors’ tape we used on the Steel with orange duct tape which should withstand the elements much better!)

 Click on the title below for another perspective on the Steel River Loop. –

 Rob recounts a trip he did in 2012 which begins from the north end at Eaglecrest Lake.
 I had never even heard of the Steel River before I clicked my way into this post back in 2012.
-That post was the seed!
+This post by Rob was the seed of our trip!

 Update: It is six months later – late January – and I just got this email from my bro.
 He wrote –